Skip to main content

 2. Produce systems modelling of governance networks with policy recommendations for more effective ways of working

-4. Co-design and evaluate the most effective context and intersectionally-sensitive measures and scenarios to facilitate a shift away from the private car
+4. Work with residents to co-design and evaluate the most effective measures and scenarios to facilitate increased shared mobility.

-Placing differences between user groups at its centre, SASMAP-15mC will produce systems analysis to inform policy recommendations on shared mobility governance; multi-scalar models and maps of current and projected peak modal demand, and potential reductions in private car demand/ increases in car sharing; co-designed models and visualisations of street layouts resulting from private car reductions; implement trials and evaluation of measures to increase/ integrate car sharing.
+Placing the importance of mobility as care, and the differences between individuals, households, and contexts at its centre, SASMAP-15mC will produce systems analysis to inform policy recommendations on shared mobility governance; multi-scalar models and maps of current and projected peak modal demand, and potential increases in car sharing (and other forms of sharing); co-designed models and visualisations of street layouts resulting from increases in shared mobility; implement trials and evaluation of measures to increase/ integrate car sharing.
 The project generates significant strategic and applied research on inclusive and sustainable proximity policies for a wide range of beneficiaries.

 Participating countries